by Ken Sehested

-You may also be surprised to know that Guthrie wrote “This Land Is Your Land” as a reaction to Irving Berlin’s patriotic hymn “God Bless America,” first performed by Kate Smith on Armistice Day in 1938, against the backdrop of looming war clouds in response to Nazi and Fascist belligerence in Europe.
+You may also be surprised to know that Guthrie wrote “This Land Is Your Land” (originally titled "God Blessed America for Me") as a reaction to Irving Berlin’s patriotic hymn “God Bless America,” first performed by Kate Smith on Armistice Day in 1938, against the backdrop of looming war clouds in response to Nazi and Fascist belligerence in Europe.

-It’s interesting, too, that an earlier version of “God Bless America,” by Robert Montgomery Bird in 1834, contained these lines:
+It’s interesting, too, that an earlier song also titled “God Bless America,” by Robert Montgomery Bird in 1834, contained these lines: